 Take Optimal time to Enjoy the View

-One of my favorite things to do on our Halong Bay cruise was to sit on our balcony and enjoy the views.
+One of my favorite things on our Halong Bay cruise was sitting on our balcony and enjoying the views.
 Seriously, they are so impressive and out of this world and should not be ignored.
 From the moment you board your ship, you will be amazed by the emerald waters and literally thousands of towering limestone islands.

 Bring a Camera